The Chimney Hill Story

 The Opportunity

-Chimney Hill was part of a real estate portfolio owned by an Ohio-based family investment office.
-Their investment strategy eventually changed, and the real estate portfolio was listed for sale.
-Ultimately, the entire portolio was sold except for Chimney Hill, and at that point the family then became an even more committed seller of Chimney Hill.
+Chimney Hill was owned by an Ohio-based family investment office with a real estate focus.
+Their investment strategy eventually changed, so they listed their real estate portfolio for sale.
+Ultimately, they managed to sell the entire portolio except for Chimney Hill.
+At that point, the family became an even more committed seller of Chimney Hill.
 This allowed us to negotiate very favorable acquisition terms for the property.

-We liked Chimney Hill because it was located in the middle of an obvious growth corridor along I-75 between Cincinnati & Dayton.
-It was also a uniquely designed asset with very competitive floor plans, good construction quality, and a good location.
+We liked Chimney Hill because it was strategically located in an obvious growth corridor.
+It was also a uniquely designed asset with very competitive floor plans, good construction quality, and a competitive location in its submarket.
 In addition, although it was a smaller property, it had an on-site leasing office and a full-time on-site manager.
-This allowed us to underwrite the NOI inclusive of all remote management costs, including salaries for the on-site management staff that we would need to manage day-to-day operations.
+This allowed us to underwrite the NOI inclusive of all remote management costs, including salaries for the on-site management staff that we would need to manage day-to-day operations remotely.

 The Obstacles

-Chimney Hill Chimney Hill had an uneven operating history due to poor management, and it was located in a soft market with weak demographics.
-The town's largest employer was an integrated steel mill whose management had locked out their union labor.
-The steel mill was running at less than full capacity, and its future was unkown.
-In addition, while growth was readily apparent along the I-75 corridor, this growth had not yet reached the general area around Chimney Hill.
+Chimney Hill Chimney Hill had an uneven operating history due to poor management, and at the time the local rental market was soft due to weak demographics.
+Even worse, the town's largest employer was an integrated steel mill whose management had locked out their union labor.
+Consequently, the steel mill was running at far less than its full capacity, and its long term future was unkown.
+In addition, while growth was readily apparent and visible nearby, this growth had not yet reached the specific Chimney Hill submarket.

 Furthermore, Ohio had very poor state-wide demographics, and this caused Fannie Mae to designate the entire state as a "Pre-Review" market.
 This meant that DUS lenders could not offer any agency debt quotes without first obtaining formal written approval from Fannie Mae.
-This made all lenders cautious, including local bank lenders such as Key Bank, and these local banks would often refrain from lending without full personal recourse.
+This made all lenders cautious, including local bank lenders such as Key Bank, and these local banks would often refrain from lending against assets in Ohio without full personal recourse.
+These policies restricted liquidity and restrained valuations state-wide.

 What We Did

-If we had allowed ourselves to be distracted by this market's poor demographic data and the financing challenges this created, we would not be able to participate in the upside we saw in this market.
-The lack of liquidity in Ohio at the time created an obvious buyer's market, and this enabled us to negotiate very favorable acquisition terms that would almost fully protect our downside.
+If we had allowed ourselves to be distracted by this market's poor demographics and the financing challenges in Ohio, we would have missed the ability to make this opportunistic purchase.
+Most important: the lack of liquidity in Ohio at the time created a buyer's market.
+This enabled us to negotiate very favorable acquisition terms that would almost fully protect our downside.

-In addition, owning the property meant that we could participate in the recovery we envisioned in this submarket.
-Our favorable purchase price gave us a nearly free option on the latter, and since we were patient capital, time was on our side.
+Most important, owning the property meant that we could participate in the recovery that we envisioned.
+Our favorable purchase price gave us a nearly free option on our recovery thesis, and since we were patient capital, time was on our side.
 In addition, thanks to our capital markets experience, we were able to place the debt directly with a CMBS conduit at nearly full leverage with no recourse.
 This increased our return on equity and lowered our risk related to recourse and personal guarantees.

 Epilogue

 In 2008, two years after we purchased Chimney Hill, Forbes published an article entitled "America's Fastest Dying Towns."
 To compile their list of the fastest dying towns, Forbes used U.S Census Bureau data from 2005-2007 ranking income growth, the rate of domestic in-migration, the change in poverty levels and the percentage of the local population with advanced degrees.
-The article was a top ten list, and our town and its poor demographic data were featured prominently.
+The article was a top ten list, and our town and its poor demographic data was number ten out of ten.

 We are currently undertaking a complete exterior renovation of the property and adding smart home interior features, including video intercom security systems, smart locks and a property-wide wifi integration.
 These investments will allow us to future proof the property and take it confidently into the next stage of growth.